'Full House' actor, comedian Bob Saget dead at 65

-ORLANDO, Fla. — Iconic actor and comedian Bob Saget has died at 65 years old.
+ORLANDO, Fla. — Bob Saget, an iconic actor and comedian best known for his role on "Full House," died Sunday at the age of 65.

 "Detectives found no signs of foul play or drug use in this case," the sheriff's office wrote on Twitter.
-According to a OCSO release, investigators don't know the cause of Saget's death as of Sunday evening.
-His cause of death will be determined by the Orange County Medical Examiner's Office.
+According to a release from authorities, his cause of death will be determined by the Orange County Medical Examiner's Office.

-Saget was best known for playing one of America's favorite dads: Danny Tanner of "Full House."
-He hosted America's Funniest Videos, appeared in many movies and TV shows, and is known for his raunchy stand-up comedy shows.
+Saget was best known for playing one of America's favorite dads: Danny Tanner on the hit TV sitcom "Full House" and the Netflix sequel "Fuller House."
+He also hosted America's Funniest Videos, appeared in many movies and TV shows, and is known for his raunchy stand-up comedy shows.

-Saget had been traveling the country on his "I Don't Do Negative" standup and musical tour.
-In his last Twitter post, he thanked fans in Jacksonville for being an "appreciative audience" to his Saturday night show.
+Saget had recently started traveling the country on his "I Don't Do Negative" comedy tour.
+In his last Twitter post early Sunday morning, he thanked fans in Jacksonville for being an "appreciative audience" during his Saturday night show.

 Co-star John Stamos, who played Tanner's brother-in-law Jesse Katsopolis on "Full House," said he was "broken" at the news of Saget's death.